 Before providing a business owner with a bank loan or investing in a new business, the first question is always, “Will you be able to pay us back?”

 A common source of auto shop financing among car repair shops is Small Business Administration (SBA) loans.
 Lenders offer more flexible terms and better interest rates for SBA-backed loans, as they are insured by the federal government.
 If a borrower defaults on their loan, the SBA steps in and pays a guaranteed amount to the bank to help minimize the loss.
-As a mechanic shop owner, you should know your options for SBA loans.
+As an auto shop owner, you should know your options for SBA loans.
 There are two types:

 - SBA 7(a) Loans: This loan will account for shop equipment you may require.
 It will also enable you to refinance your debts as needed.